How to Transfer a 457b to an Annuity

 Why Transfer a 457(b) into an Annuity?

-Most people contribute to a 457(b) because it’s a practical, tax-advantaged way to build retirement savings.
+Most people contribute to a 457(b) because it is a practical, tax-advantaged way to build retirement savings — and for public employees especially, it can serve as a supplement to pension income when the pension alone does not cover everything.
 But retirement is the phase where decision-making gets harder.
-Your plan balance is no longer just a number on a statement; it’s the resource you’ll rely on to fund your lifestyle for decades.
-That means you’re exposed to a set of risks that many savers don’t fully appreciate until they’re living through them—market volatility, changing interest rates, rising healthcare costs, and the possibility that withdrawals during a downturn can permanently reduce how long your money lasts.
+Your plan balance is no longer just a number on a statement; it is the resource you will rely on to fund your lifestyle for decades.
+That means exposure to risks many savers do not fully appreciate until they are living through them: market volatility, changing interest rates, rising healthcare costs, and the possibility that withdrawals during a downturn can permanently reduce how long your money lasts.
+Our resource on sequence of returns risk covers the mathematics of why early-retirement market declines are permanently more damaging than the same declines during accumulation — and why contract-defined protection is most valuable during the first decade of retirement withdrawals.

 What “Transfer” Means for a 457(b) Rollover